MicrosoftDocs/microsoft-salescopilot-docs/articles/install-sales-copilot.md

 ### Start using Copilot for Sales in Outlook

 After you've installed Copilot for Sales, you can open Copilot for Sales and sign in to your CRM system to start using Copilot for Sales.
-More information: [Use Copilot for Sales in Outlook](use-sales-copilot-outlook.md)
+More information: [Access the Copilot for Sales app](open-app.md)

 ### Difference between Copilot for Sales and Dynamics 365 app for Outlook